Ei-0/soc-case-studies/case-studies/case-02-insider-data-access.md

 Preservation of evidence was prioritized, including access logs, file activity records, and device usage data, to support further investigation and potential formal proceedings.

+## Outcome

+The investigation established a consistent pattern of non-routine access to sensitive data by a privileged internal account.
+While no confirmed external exfiltration was observed during the review period, the activity met the threshold for a confirmed insider risk case.

+The findings were formally documented and transferred to the appropriate internal stakeholders for further action.

+## Recommendations

+- Implement stricter monitoring of privileged user access to sensitive data.
+- Establish clearer documentation for approved administrative access activities.
+- Enable alerting for large-scale internal data staging behaviors.
+- Conduct periodic reviews of privileged account usage patterns.